 Board of Library Trustees adopts bylaws, rules and regulations for the conduct of its own business to determine objectives that will result in the continuing growth and improvement of Library services and establishes policies to attain these objectives.
-(9 members, 3-year terms) For further information please contact Library Director Mary Ann List at 766-1710.
+(9 members, 3-year terms) For further information please contact Library Director at 603 766-1710.

 Portsmouth Economic Development Loan Program Board

 The Portsmouth Economic Development Loan Program (PEDLP) Board is an all-volunteer advisory group that assists City staff in reviewing CDBG-funded loan applications and making decisions on loans applied for under the City's for-profit and non-profit loan programs.
 The loan program for for-profit businesses is not currently accepting applications for new loans.
 (3-year terms) For further information please contact David Moore at 603 610-7226.